 The twenty-five-room Romanesque home was restored to its former grandeur and preserved as much as possible to retain the splendor of the past.
 The exterior had a chemical stone cleaning.
 Existing windows were refitted with thermopane glass.
 Six layers of roof material were removed, and a slate roof with copper gutters was installed.

-Adjoining the mansion, the Harbor Grill and Bar was added, featuring casual year-round, indoor dining as well as poolside service surrounding the Olympic-sized heated swimming pool during the warmer months.
+Adjoining the mansion, the Harbor Grill and Bar was added, featuring casual year-round, indoor dining and poolside service surrounding the Olympic-sized heated swimming pool during the warmer months.

 Two phases were to be developed when there was sufficient equity ownership.
 Phase II of the renovation was to provide five guest suites on the third floor, tennis court at the south end of Newport Harbor, and restoration of the “pocket” beach and twin piers.
 Phase III was to provide a spa-wellness center adjacent and connected to the Harbor Grill.